About the Belmont Ground

 in the extra preliminary round which was a rip roaring match we headed off to Grantham Town where a jet lagged induced snooze during their game with Dunkirk is best not mentioned.
 The “third round” of the FA Cup is actually called the First Round Qualifying and features 232 teams, some of which entering the competition for the first time.

 Well, 232 is actually 231 this year as due to the fall out of the Pakistani cricket team match fixing incident, Croydon Athletic’s

 future had been brought into question and so their tie with Kingstonians was awarded to the home team.
 Obviously, we paid a great deal of attention to the draw when it was made in late August, trying to find the perfect tie.
 With two little Fullers to look after as CMF was basically going out on the piss all day with her friends (I ask you – if I suggested something similar there would be a riot!)
 I had to balance football interest with child friendly activities.

-was the obvious Lolly reply, but Littlest Fuller had other ideas…“Beach, cinema, bowling, shopping”“One of those?”“No all of them of course!”
+was the obvious Lolly reply, but Littlest Fuller had other ideas…“Beach, cinema, bowling, shopping”

 Now I know how her little mind works.
 We believe that Littlest Fuller has lived before as she is a) wise beyond her years b) a negotiator on a par with anything you see Denzil Washington play and c) devious beyond belief.
 So I had to work hard on this one, but soon the mist cleared and my trusted football crystal ball revealed the perfect location – Whitstable Town FC.